aleung/RunningCadence/README.md

 Contribute
 ----------

 I'm not good at graph design, if you could help to improve the design of application UI or the user experience, I'll be very appreciated.

-Also I'd like to have it translated into other languages.

 Please email to [leoliang@gmail.com](mailto:leoliang@gmail.com) if you would like to contribute.

+Also I'd like to have it translated into more languages.
+Help with translations on [GetLocalization.com](http://www.getlocalization.com/RunningCadence/).

 License
 -------